dgroomes/java-columnar-query-engine/README.md

   * I want to at least vaguely think about vectorized CPU computation in light of Java's [(incubating) vector API](https://openjdk.org/jeps/426).
 I probably won't implement to this because it's kind of beyond me plus I don't know if it even applies.

-Apache Arrow is the natural choice for modeling in-memory columnar data in 2023 but I've already learned that in my other repository: <https://github.com/dgroomes/arrow-playground>.
-It has strong reference implementations for Java, which is my go-to language.
-The Java Arrow implementation also offers table-like data modeling which goes a long way to making the developer experience pretty good for modeling the aforementioned "car makers" and "car models" data.
+Apache Arrow is the natural choice for modeling in-memory columnar data in 2023, but I've already learned that API in my other repository: <https://github.com/dgroomes/arrow-playground>.
+It has a strong reference implementation for Java, which is my go-to language.
+The Java Arrow implementation also offers table-like data modeling which goes a long way to making the developer experience pretty good for modeling the aforementioned "cities and states" data.
 But the convenience stops there.
 The Java Arrow implementation does not offer entity-to-entity relationships and it offers only very basic implementations of algorithms: specifically binary search and sorting.
 And I find it a bit cumbersome (but I still appreciate it; thank you open source developers).
 I want an actual basic query engine.
 So, this repo is me doing that (fingers crossed).

 ## Design

-The domain data of this project is not the aforementioned "car makers" and "car models" data but instead it is ZIP code data.
+The domain data of this project is ZIP code data, contained in cities, contained in states and with state adjacencies.
 This data is small (3MB) but it can be multiplied into "parallel universes" if needed.
 It's relatable.
 It's real.
-And the surface area of the schema is about as small as possible: ZIP codes, population, containing city name, containing state name and state code, and then state-to-state adjacencies.
+And the surface area of the schema is about as small as possible: ZIP codes, population, containing city name, containing state name and state code, and then state-to-state adjacency relationships.
 Nice.
 I don't want to be bogged down with more tables/columns than that.

 When it comes to the workload of the queries, I want to execute a query like:

-> Find all ZIP codes that have a population of 10,000 or more and are adjacent to a state with at least one city named
+> Find all ZIP codes that have a population of 10,000 or more and are in a state adjacent to a state with at least one
-> "Springfield".
+> city named "Springfield".

 Or something cyclic (although contrived) like: